Mediterranea Saving Humans: June–July 2020

+September 2020

+On 11 September 2020, 27 migrants who had been on board the Maersk Etienne since 5 August after being rescued in international waters were transferred to the Mare Jonio and brought to shore.

+April 2024

+Mare Jonio rescued 56 people on its 16th operation.
+Whilst assisting a vessel in distress (distributing life vests to people on a ship) the Mare Jonio was threatened by the Libyan 'coastguard'.

+August 2024

+182 people were saved on Mare Jonios 18th operation.
+A sailing ship belonging to Fondazione Migrantes of the Italian Episcopal Conference supported this operation by carrying additional volunteers, medical staff, a cultural mediator and journalists.

+October 2024

+58 people saved after a tip-off from Alarm Phone from a ship that had departed from Libya.

-Funding
+Funding and support

 Mediterranea is supported with contributions and support from associations like ARCI and Ya Basta Bologna, NGOs like Sea-Watch, social enterprises and individuals.
 The project was made possible with a loan from an Italian ethical bank, Banca Etica, and a crowdfunding campaign with over 3000 supporters which raised over 1 million euros.
 When Mare Jonio was stopped and fined in May 2019, in less than 2 days they received the 65,000 euros needed to pay the fine through crowdfunding.

-International recognition

 Pope Francis has publicly expressed support for the work of Mediterranea and their rescue mission.
 In December 2019 he received a cross with the life jacket that had been found floating in the sea.
 He had it placed at one of the entrances to the Apostolic Palace and wrote "I have decided to display this life-vest, 'crucified' on this cross, to remind us to keep our eyes open, to keep our hearts open, to remind everyone of the obligatory duty to save each human life.
 It is a moral responsibility that unites believers and non-believers."
+In August 2024, a sailing ship belonging to Fondazione Migrantes of the Episcopal Conference of Italy sailed alongside the Mare Jonio, carrying additional. volunteers, medical staff, a cultural mediator and journalists.

-In May 2021 Mediterranea was awarded the Danish Shipping prize together with the Danish Maersk Etienne saving 27refugees off Tunisia whose ship had been taking on water.
+In May 2021 Mediterranea was awarded the Danish Shipping prize together with the Danish Maersk Etienne saving 27 refugees off Tunisia whose ship had been taking on water.
 The Maersk Etienne crew took the refugees on board but they were not allowed to disembark in Malta as the Maltese authorities said that the rescue did not happen in its territorial waters.
 On 11 September, after 38 days on board, the refugees were transferred to Mediterranea's Mare Jonio vessel, and subsequently permitted to land.

+On 19 July 2022, the Italian rapper Ghali donated a RHIB (Rigid-Hull Inflatable Boat) to Mediterranea which he named Bayna, which means 'it is clear' in Arabic.
+He announced this on Instagram with a post saying: "I bought myself a boat".